Spider-Verse: Spider-Verse Team-Up

 On Earth-94, Ben Reilly is still operating as Spider-Man.
 He is fighting Vultures sent by Verna when Old Man Spider and Spider-Ham arrive.
 The Spiders are paralyzed by poisoned knives thrown by the Vultures.
 Ben manages to break free, due to having fought a similar type of control when he was bonded with the Carnage symbiote.
-The distraction is enough for Old Man Spider and Spider-Ham to break free escape to Earth-13 with Ben.
+The distraction is enough for Old Man Spider and Spider-Ham to break free and escape to Earth-13 with Ben.

 On Earth-21205, Verna and her Hounds arrive to hunt Hobgoblin (the identity of this world's Peter Parker).
 Spider-Woman (Gwen Stacy) arrives to help him.
 Both shocked, since Spider-Gwen let her Peter die, while Hobgoblin Parker became a vigilante after letting his Gwen die.
 The two are surrounded and Hobgoblin sacrifices himself to save Gwen and allow her to escape.

 Karn comes to Earth-3123 to kill the spider-totem of this reality, where Aunt May was bitten by a radioactive spider and became Spider-Ma'am.
 Karn is stopped by Spider-Girl, Spider-UK, Spider-Punk, Spider-Man: India, and Ashley Barton of Earth-807128.
 The Spiders, after revealing intimate details about his history, convince Karn to join them.
 The Spiders allow him to drain a non-lethal amount of life-force from each of them to satiate his hunger and Karn agrees to join them against the Inheritors.

 Spider-Woman

 Spider-Woman followed Silk and Spider-Man Noir to Earth-19231 where they're attacked by Brix and Bora.
 Spider-Man Noir is wounded, and the trio takes him home to Earth-90214 to recover.
 Jessica is then sent by Spider-Man to Earth-001 to gather more information on the Inheritors, while Spider-Girl and Spider-Gwen stay to watch Silk, who sneaks away from them.
 Spider-Woman infiltrates the Inheritors' headquarters by posing as the Jessica Drew of Earth-001, who is also Morlun's lover.
 Silk is cornered by Brix and Bora, but escapes to nuclear apocalypse Earth-3145.
-Brix and Bora cannot survive in this universe and Silk enters the Sim bunker, only to find that universe's Spider totem – Uncle Ben Parker.
+Brix and Bora cannot survive in this universe and Silk enters the Sim bunker, only to find that universe's Spider totem – Uncle Ben.
 Jessica Drew is invited on a date with Morlun, and uses her pheromones to confuse Morlun and sneaks into the Master Weaver's lair.
 The weaver gives her an ancient prophesy that contains the key to defeating the Inheritors.
 Spider-Woman uses her broken teleporter to send the scrolls to Spider-Man.
 Spider-Gwen, Spider-Girl and Silk arrive to rescue Jessica Drew and help Jessica Drew of Earth-001 become the new benevolent dictator, since all the factions are fighting and only she can unite them.